 Top 8 Activities in Hoi An

-Here are what you could do for your day trip in Hoi An
+Here are what you could do for your day trip to Hoi An

 1Admire the architecture

 As a UNESCO World Heritage Site, Hoi An is well known for its old town.
 Check out the yellow buildings lining up against the river.
-One of the most iconic Vietnam attraction, Hoi An's Japanese covered bridge dating back to the 18th century should not be missed.
+One of the most iconic Vietnam attractions, Hoi An's Japanese-covered bridge dating back to the 18th century should not be missed.

 2 Walk the Streets

-The first thing you noticed about Hoi An Old Town is the number of lanterns hanging overhead.
+The first thing you noticed about Hoi An Old Town is the number of overhead lanterns.
 At night, these Vietnamese lanterns illuminate the streets of Hoi An, bringing in an enchanting charm that is now synonymous with Hoi An.
 Walk the streets, look up and admire the beautiful landscape.

 3 Take a boat Ride

-The Riverside is the main landmark of Hoi An.
+Riverside is the prominent landmark of Hoi An.
 Here traditional and modern boats line the Thu Bon River.
 The waterfront is lined with restaurants and shops.
 Admire the shimmering lights from a boat ride along the river.

 3 Try Street Food